JonathanWilbur/mueller-report/volume1.md

 administration and personnel a~ involved in voting technology.
-In August 2016, GRU officers targeted employees of ....., a voting technology company that developed software used by numerous U.S. counties to manage voter rolls, and installed malware on the company network. similarly, in November 2016, the GRU sent spearphishing emails to over 120 email accounts used by Florida county officials responsible for administering the 2016 U.S. election.
+In August 2016, GRU officers targeted employees of ....., a voting technology company that developed software used by numerous U.S. counties to manage voter rolls, and installed malware on the company network.
+Similarly, in November 2016, the GRU sent spearphishing emails to over 120 email accounts used by Florida county officials responsible for administering the 2016 U.S. election.

 The spearphishing emails contained an attached Word document coded with malicious software